smlhelp/book/src/start/syntax.md

 | `true orelse false`  |    `true`    | `orelse` short-circuits if left operand evaluates to `true`   |
 |      `not true`      |    `false`   |                                                               |
 |      `not false`     |    `true`    |                                                               |

+Note: See the page about the `bool` type [here](../types/bool.md) for more information on short-circuiting behavior.

 There are built-in equality operators: `=` and `<>`.
 These two operate on *equality types*, which include the built-in types mentioned before — and the structured types that can be made from them — __excluding__ `real` and function types.